wellplayed/hxi/README.md

 ###Qualifier Rules
  - All matches will be played on the EU servers, unless both players agree to play on NA
- - Players must be able to stream their games to be eligible for the main tournament
+ - Players must be able to stream their games to be eligible
  - The winning player of each game is required to take a screenshot of the victory screen
  - Players are not allowed to modify their decks during the qualifier.
 If it can proven that decks were modified, from vods or screenshots, it will result in a disqualification.
  - Qualifying players will be allowed to create completely new deck lists for the main event

+###Qualifier Schedule
+ - Games will start at 10AM PDT
+ - August 18th: Winners bracket up to Round 4 and Losers bracket up to Round 6
+ - August 19th: Remainder of the day

 ##Main Event